mailgun/wordpress-plugin/readme.md

 == Changelog ==

+= 2.1.3 (2024-11-27): =
+-  Use password type for API Key field for hide it.
+Fix warning related co compact() method

 = 2.1.2 (2024-11-17): =
 - Fixed code.
 Removed line that try to connect not existing file.
 Fixed versions in the plugin